fennel-ai/client/docs/pages/concepts/featureset.md

 However, featuresets don't have any storage of their own and are completely stateless.
 Instead, they are able to do random lookups on datasets and use that for the feature computation.
 Let's see an example:

-<pre snippet="featuresets/reading_datasets#featuresets_reading_datasets"></pre>
+<pre snippet="featuresets/reading_datasets#featuresets_reading_datasets"
+   highlight="10, 20, 23, 24"
+></pre>

 In this example, the extractor is just looking up the value of `name` given the `uid` from the `User` dataset and returning that as feature value.
 Note a couple of things:
-* In line 15, extractor has to explicitly declare that it depends on `User` dataset.
+* Extractor has to explicitly declare that it depends on `User` dataset.
   This helps Fennel build an explicit lineage between features and the datasets they depend on.
-* In line 19, extractor is able to call a `lookup` function on the dataset.
+* Inside the body of the extractor, function `lookup` is invoked on the dataset.
  This function also takes series of timestamps as the first argument - you'd almost always pass the extractor's timestamp list to this function as it is.
  In addition, all the key fields in the dataset become kwarg to the lookup function.
 * It's not possible to do lookups on dataset without keys.